wandersonwhcr/k8s-examples/federation/README.md

 clusters.

 > [!CAUTION]
-> This approach is used just to demonstration and must not be used on production
+> This copy must be used just for demonstration and must not be used on
-> environment.
+> production environment.

 ```
 kubectl get secrets istio-ca-secret \